muni127/Twitter-Scraper/README.md

 bot.start();

 // the bots are asynchorous so you can have multiple running at the same time
-// scrapping different search parameters.
+// scraping different search parameters.
 // Bot names need to be unique.
-This helps sorting results. let bot2 = new ScrapperBot('Accordo Group Bot');
+This helps sorting results. let bot2 = new ScraperBot('Accordo Group Bot');
 bot2.searchQuery = TwitterUtils.generateSearchQuery({
     operators: [
         {